Step by Step Kitchen Cleaning: The Efficient Guide Every Busy Homeowner Needs

 For stainless steel fridges, take extra care and consider using a specific stainless steel cleaner.
 Avoid using vinegar on stainless steel; this also applies to microwaves.

 Dishwasher: Open the door and wipe the inside, edges, and exterior.
 Mineral deposits and undissolved detergent can build up inside the door.
 If the dishwasher is in use, wipe only the exterior.
-If it’s not in use, consider running an empty cycle with a dishwasher cleaner.

 Step 9: Wipe Clean Small Appliances

-- Microwave: Wash the plate and lid by hand, then clean the inside and exterior of the microwave.
+• Microwave: Wash the plate and lid by hand, then clean the inside and exterior of the microwave.
 Whether there are stains or burnt-on food inside, a soaked microfiber cloth in warm, soapy water works well for quick cleaning.
 Use it to loosen residue on the walls, ceiling, and bottom of the microwave.
 If needed, repeat this step.
 Then wipe thoroughly inside and outside with a damp cloth.
-Finish by drying with a clean microfiber cloth including the plate and lid.
+Finish by drying with a clean microfiber cloth, including the plate and lid.

-- Toaster: Empty crumbs from the toaster tray, and wipe down the tray and the entire toaster.
+• Toaster: Empty crumbs from the toaster tray, and wipe down the tray and the entire toaster.

-- Kettle: Simply wash by hand or wipe it down.
+• Kettle: Simply wash by hand or wipe it down.
 Don’t forget to clean the base.

-- Coffee Maker: Discard the coffee filter, wash the jar by hand, and avoid putting it in the dishwasher.
+• Coffee Maker: Discard the coffee filter, wash the jar by hand, and avoid putting it in the dishwasher.
 Wipe the coffee maker thoroughly.

-- Additional Appliances: Also wipe down the air fryer, instant pot, stand mixer, etc.
+• Additional Appliances: Also, wipe down the air fryer, instant pot, stand mixer, etc.

-- Dish Rack: Don’t forget to clean or wash the dish rack.
-Mineral deposits and hard water stains may accumulate.
+• Dish Rack: Mineral deposits and hard water stains may accumulate.
 If there’s a tray under the rack, wash and wipe it as well.

-Step 10: Exhaust Fan Filter
+Step 10: Around the Exhaust Fan Filter

-- Clean the area around the exhaust fan filter above the stove with a damp microfiber cloth in warm soapy water.
+• Clean the area around the exhaust fan filter above the stove with a damp microfiber cloth in warm soapy water.
 If there’s excessive grease, repeat the process.

-- Wipe dry with a green microfiber cloth.
+• Wipe dry with a green microfiber cloth.

-- Do not open the filter cover or remove the filter; save that for deep cleaning.
+• Do not open the filter cover or remove the filter; save that for deep cleaning.

 Step 11: Cooktop Stove Burner

-If you have a special detergent for glass cooktops, you can use it to scrub the surface in this step, then wipe it down, followed by a dry microfiber cloth.
+If you have a special detergent for glass cooktops, you can use it to scrub the surface in this step, then wipe it down followed by a dry microfiber cloth.

 Gas Stovetop: Soak the greasy grates and burner caps in warm, soapy water in the kitchen sink.
 Scrub the stovetop surface with washing-up liquid or a special detergent (if available).
 If necessary, scrape off any hardened grease that remains after scrubbing.
 Repeat the scrubbing, rinse, and then wipe dry.
 Clean the grates and burner caps by hand, wipe them dry, and place them back on the stovetop.